coodyme/coodyme/README.md

   <br />

   <p align="center">
   I love to dig into development problems and solve them with modern technology.
 I create, scale and optimize web, mobile and desktop applications.
-To accomplish this, i'm currently working with JavaScript, TypeScript and their following technologies like Node, React, React Native and Electron and so on.
+To accomplish this, i'm currently working with JavaScript, TypeScript and their following technologies like Node, React, React Native, Electron and so on.
   </p>

   <br />